tlklein/f1-prediction-app/README.md

 1. Takes long time to compile and load in localhost in browser.
     - issue in tables as well as chart in future most likely
 2. Fix and implement backend to load data in charts
-3. Make sure all graphs implemented line up and flex to sidebar or phone